dylanjustice/dylanjustice-com/content/blog/teams-bot/index.md

 ### Building the Bot

 The next step was creating a trigger mechanism, which had been identified as a Teams conversational bot.
 Create a bot via the Power Virtual agents web app and choose a name.
 I picked "Operations Assistant."
-Your first bot may take a while to create, but you'll land on the homepage where you can start creating your own _Topics_ and _Entities_.
+Your first bot may take a while to create, but you'll land on the homepage where you can start creating your _Topics_ and _Entities_.
 Topics are dialog trees triggered by a phrase or set of phrases.
 Entities are predefined data sets or data types (i.e U.S States).

 Creating a topic starts by picking trigger phrases that the user would type into Teams and the bot would pick up and reply with the first step of the dialog.
-I needed to collect two or three fields from the user in order to run my API call.
+I needed to collect two or three fields from the user to run my API call.
 This equated to a series of questions and answers that would determine the path of the dialog.

 ![Conversation](./chatbot_flow.png)